ckf42/codelib/ahk/readme.md

 ## MsgGui.ahk

-A simple class that shows a simple popup window display text then fades away.
+A simple class that shows a simple popup window that displays text then fades away.

 ## soundControl.ahk